opensearch-project/project-website/_posts/2026-02-01-skip-index-based-aggregation-optimizations.md

 5. **Doc Counts** in the range

 This metadata enables the query engine to make intelligent decisions: if a range's min/max values fall entirely outside the current aggregation bucket, the entire range can be skipped.
-If they fall entirely within a bucket, all documents in that range can be bulk-counted without individual inspection.
+If they fall entirely within a bucket, all documents in that range can be bulk counted without individual inspection.

 ![Skip_Index_Visualization.png](../assets/media/blog-images/2026-02-01-skip-index-based-aggregation-optimizations/Skip_Index_Visualization.png)
-*Figure 1: Skiplist visualization showing how ranges of documents can be skipped or bulk-counted based on min/max metadata.*
+*Figure 1: Skiplist visualization showing how ranges of documents can be skipped or bulk counted based on min/max metadata.*